qouteall/immptl/docs/wiki/Spatial-Transformation.md

 ### Teleportation

+Start from MC 1.21.1, this mod will use a modifier `iportal:scaling` to the entity attribute `minecraft:generic.scale` to do entity scaling.
+You can remove the scaling caused by portal using command `/attribute @s minecraft:generic.scale modifier remove iportal:scaling`.
+Going through portal won't change the base scale.

+Whether to scale the entity going through portal is controlled by portal data `teleportationChangesScale`. (it is enabled by default)

-This mod has special compatibility with [Pehkui mod](https://www.curseforge.com/minecraft/mc-mods/pehkui).
+Before MC 1.21.1, this mod has special compatibility with [Pehkui mod](https://www.curseforge.com/minecraft/mc-mods/pehkui).
 With Pehkui mod, if a player or an entity goes through a portal with scale transformation, it will be scaled.
-This is controlled by the portal property `teleportationChangesScale`. (`teleportationChangesScale` is enabled by default)

 ## Mirror Transformation